 Anesthesia in Bulldogs and

-Dr. Kraemer’s V4B Anesthesia in Bulldogs and French Bulldogs Safety Maintenance:
+Dr. Kraemer’s V4B Anesthesia in Bulldogs and French Bulldogs SAFETY:

 It’s important to discuss any bulldog anesthetic and recovery concerns you may have with your veterinarian.
 Confirm that the surgical team is well-versed with the bulldog breed, the related anesthesia risks, and how to best neutralize them making the event a success and uneventful.

-Dr. Kraemer’s V4B Anesthesia in Bulldogs and French Bulldogs Safety Tips & Warnings:
+Anesthesia in Bulldogs and French Bulldogs SAFETY TIPS & WARNINGS

-Dr. Kraemer’s Anesthesia Safety in Bulldogs Tip #8: For post anesthesia home monitoring, we advise that you keep your bulldog well ventilated.
+Tip #8 POST OP MONITORING: For post-anesthesia home monitoring, we advise that you keep your bulldog well ventilated.
 If excessive panting is observed, check their temperature, If the temperature is above 100F, I usually recommend that you turn a fan on and position it facing your bulldog.